Apache Hive: Example

 The query CREATE TABLE word_counts AS SELECT word, count(1) AS count creates a table called word_counts with two columns: word and count.
-This query draws its input from the inner query (SELECT explode(split(line, '\s')) AS word FROM docs) temp.
-This query serves to split the input words into different rows of a temporary table aliased as temp.
-The GROUP BY WORD groups the results based on their keys.
-This results in the count column holding the number of occurrences for each word of the word column.
-The ORDER BY WORDS sorts the words alphabetically.
+This query draws its input from the inner query (SELECT explode(split(line, '\s')) AS word FROM docs) temp, which splits the input words into different rows of a temporary table aliased as temp.
+The GROUP BY WORD clause groups the results based on their keys, so that the count column holds the number of occurrences for each word of the word column.
+The ORDER BY WORDS clause sorts the words alphabetically.

 Comparison with traditional databases

-The storage and querying operations of Hive closely resemble those of traditional databases.
-While Hive is a SQL dialect, there are a lot of differences in structure and working of Hive in comparison to relational databases.
-The differences are mainly because Hive is built on top of the Hadoop ecosystem, and has to comply with the restrictions of Hadoop and MapReduce.
+The storage and querying operations of Hive resemble those of traditional relational databases.
+Although Hive utilizes an SQL-like dialect, differences exist in its structure and operation because it is built on top of the Hadoop ecosystem and operates within the design characteristics of Hadoop and MapReduce.

 A schema is applied to a table in traditional databases.
 In such traditional databases, the table typically enforces the schema when the data is loaded into the table.
 This enables the database to make sure that the data entered follows the representation of the table as specified by the table definition.
 This design is called schema on write.
 In comparison, Hive does not verify the data against the table schema on write.
 Instead, it subsequently does run time checks when the data is read.
 This model is called schema on read.
 The two approaches have their own advantages and drawbacks.

-Checking data against table schema during the load time adds extra overhead, which is why traditional databases take a longer time to load data.
-Quality checks are performed against the data at the load time to ensure that the data is not corrupt.
-Early detection of corrupt data ensures early exception handling.
-Since the tables are forced to match the schema after/during the data load, it has better query time performance.
-Hive, on the other hand, can load data dynamically without any schema check, ensuring a fast initial load, but with the drawback of comparatively slower performance at query time.
-Hive does have an advantage when the schema is not available at the load time, but is instead generated later dynamically.
+Checking data against a table schema during load time adds operational overhead, meaning traditional databases require more time to load data.
+Verification checks are performed during loading to detect corrupt data prior to query execution.
+Because data validation occurs during or immediately after the load stage, subsequent query performance is optimized.
+In contrast, Hive loads data without initial schema verification, resulting in faster data loading but slower query execution times.
+Hive can be utilized when the schema is unavailable during data ingestion and is instead defined dynamically at run time.

 Transactions are key operations in traditional databases.
 As any typical RDBMS, Hive supports all four properties of transactions (ACID): Atomicity, Consistency, Isolation, and Durability.
 Transactions in Hive were introduced in Hive 0.13 but were only limited to the partition level.
 The recent version of Hive 0.14 had these functions fully added to support complete ACID properties.
 Hive 0.14 and later provides different row level transactions such as INSERT, DELETE and UPDATE.
 Enabling INSERT, UPDATE, and DELETE transactions require setting appropriate values for configuration properties such as hive.support.concurrency, hive.enforce.bucketing, and hive.exec.dynamic.partition.mode.